ADD CONDITION

 Side Effects

-Patients using this product should be aware of several important warnings and precautions.
-The product is intended for external use only and should not come into contact with the eyes.
-In the event that the condition worsens or if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days, patients are advised to discontinue use and consult a doctor.
-It is also important to avoid applying the product to wounds or damaged skin and to refrain from bandaging the area tightly.
+Patients should be aware of the following warnings and precautions associated with the use of this product.
+It is intended for external use only and should not come into contact with the eyes.
+In the event that the condition worsens, or if symptoms persist for more than 7 days, or if symptoms clear up and then recur within a few days, patients are advised to discontinue use and consult a doctor.
+The product should not be applied to wounds or damaged skin, and it is important to avoid tight bandaging of the area where the product is applied.

 Additionally, this product should be kept out of reach of children.
-In cases of accidental overdose or ingestion, it is crucial to contact a doctor or poison control center immediately.
-Patients should not use the product if the seal is broken or missing, as this may indicate compromised safety or efficacy.
+In the case of accidental overdose or ingestion, it is crucial to contact a doctor or poison control center immediately.
+Patients should also refrain from using the product if the seal is broken or missing, as this may indicate compromised safety or efficacy.

 Drug Interactions